How to Make Fried Banana Egg Rolls: A Filipino-Inspired Snack

 Step-by-Step Procedure: Turon (Fried Banana Egg Rolls)

 Tips and Techniques

-- Pack the banana egg rolls in a container.
-Store in the freezer to prevent the sugar from melting.
+- To store, sack the banana egg rolls tightly in a container and store in the freezer to prevent the sugar from melting.

-- Portion banana egg rolls before keeping it inside the freezer so you can easily get the exact amount of what you want to eat.
+- Freeze separate portions of these banana egg rolls so you can easily thaw the exact amount you want to eat.

 - If plain water isn't working to seal the rolls, use a mix of flour and water.

 - Serve banana egg rolls with any desired sauces or toppings.

 - How to Make Eggless Tropical Fruit Fritters

 Try my eggless tropical fruit fritters using my homemade four-ingredient crispy batter recipe with a twist.
 This dish is best served as a dessert or as a snack.

 - How to Cook Pisang Goreng: An Indonesian-Inspired Snack

 Have you ever tried the famous Indonesian snack called pisang goreng?
 I re-created this dish topped with a chocolate syrup.